Jesus Christ Superstar (film): Academic analysis

 Although interpreting biblical scripture to comment on contemporaneous political social issues is a common aspect of religious films, Jesus Christ Superstar is one of few to encompass several subjects at once.
-There is an anti-war and Vietnam war sentiment, with machine-gun-armed soldiers in military pants, combat shoes, and army helmets, thieves trading grenades, machine guns and drugs, and Judas encountering tanks and fighter jets.
-The Israeli locations was interpreted by Paul V. M. Flesher and Robert Torry as referencing the Mideast conflict.
+There is an anti-war and Vietnam War sentiment, with machine-gun-armed soldiers in military uniform, thieves trading grenades, machine guns and drugs, and Judas encountering tanks and fighter jets.
+The Israeli locations were interpreted by Paul V. M. Flesher and Robert Torry as referencing the Mideast conflict.
 The use of a black actor for Judas adds a civil rights movement component, most displayed in his suicide where he hangs himself with a rope on a tree, reminiscent of the lynchings associated with the era.
-Clark-Soles analyzed race playing "a crucial, if ambiguous, role in the film", as a white and black actor portray figures that, in the first century, were of the same Jewish race.
-In "Heaven On Their Minds", Judas asks Jesus, "Don't you care for your race?"
+Clark-Soles analyzed race as playing "a crucial, if ambiguous, role in the film", as a white actor and a black actor portray figures who, in the first century, were of the same Jewish race.
+In "Heaven On Their Minds", Judas asks Jesus, "Do you care for your race?"